jimi008/gulpfirstproject/README.md

-# First Gulp Project
+# Workflows Course

-My first gulp project
+This project is an example of workflow management for a lynda.com course.